sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/using.md

 Once access is provisioned (i.e. enabled via Cody Gateway), the Sourcegraph instance must be [configured](#configuration) as well.

-> WARNING: Changes in product subscription, such as enabling access and configuring custom rate limits, may take around 2 minutes to propagate.
+> [!WARNING] Changes in product subscription, such as enabling access and configuring custom rate limits, may take around 2 minutes to propagate.

 <br />

-> NOTE: Access to `cody-gateway.sgdev.org` is the same as the above, but requires that the product subscription's associated license have the `dev` or `internal` tag.
+> [!NOTE] Access to `cody-gateway.sgdev.org` is the same as the above, but requires that the product subscription's associated license have the `dev` or `internal` tag.

 ## Configuration

-> WARNING: **For Sourcegraph Cloud customers, please use the [Cody enablement issue](https://github.com/sourcegraph/customer/issues/new?assignees=&labels=team%2Fcloud%2Cmi%2Cmi%2Fenable-cody-request&projects=&template=managed-instance-configure-cody.yml&title=Managed+Instance+enable+Cody+for+%5BCUSTOMER+NAME%5D) to request configuration** instead of applying configuration changes yourself or asking the customer to do so.
+> [!WARNING] **For Sourcegraph Cloud customers, please use the [Cody enablement issue](https://github.com/sourcegraph/customer/issues/new?assignees=&labels=team%2Fcloud%2Cmi%2Cmi%2Fenable-cody-request&projects=&template=managed-instance-configure-cody.yml&title=Managed+Instance+enable+Cody+for+%5BCUSTOMER+NAME%5D) to request configuration** instead of applying configuration changes yourself or asking the customer to do so.
 > If using custom models, please ensure [the subscription has the prerequisite access to the desired models](#provisioning-access).

 First, [provision access](#provisioning-access) for the customer.
 Once access has been provisioned, for self-hosted customers please point them to the [customer-facing Sourcegraph Cody Gateway docs](https://docs.sourcegraph.com/cody/explanations/cody_gateway) to enable Cody and self-serve configuration for completions and embeddings.

-> NOTE: The generated access token from [provisioning access](#provisioning-access) is generally not required - tokens are automatically generated based on the Sourcegraph instance's license token.
+> [!NOTE] The generated access token from [provisioning access](#provisioning-access) is generally not required - tokens are automatically generated based on the Sourcegraph instance's license token.
 > In site configuration, we recommend _not_ setting an access token explicitly when using Cody Gateway to take advantage of automatic defaults.

 ## Analyzing usage